nRF24/CircuitPython_nRF24L01/docs/api.rst

 ******************************

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.flush_tx

-  A helper function to flush the nRF24L01's internal TX FIFO buffer. (write-only)

   .. note:: The nRF24L01 TX FIFO is 3 level stack that holds payload data.
 This means that
       there can be up to 3 payloads (each of a maximum length equal to 32 bytes) waiting to